-The proposed conditional use would comply with all applicable provisions of this zoning ordinance.It should be noted that Again, the City's-CUP requirement only applies to condominiums and apartments in existing residential zoning districts and would not apply to the "by-right" overlay zoning districts to be created through the Housing Element's rezoning program.
-Although the CUP requirement does not affect the City's housing supply, it could affect affordability, but, again, not within the "by right" overlay zoning districts to be created through the Housing Element's rezoning program.
+The proposed conditional use would comply with all applicable provisions of this zoning ordinance.
+It should be noted that Again, the City's CUP requirement only applies to condominiums and apartments in existing residential zoning districts and would not apply to the "by-right" overlay zoning districts to be created through the Housing Element's rezoning program.
+Although the CUP requirement does not affect the City's housing supply, it could affect affordability, but, again, not within the "by right" overlay zoning districts to be created through districts to be created through guident to be created through the Housing Element's rezoning program.